Fine-Tuning vs. Pre-Training

 Practical Examples

 Customer support — Fine-tune on past tickets to match your tone and resolution patterns.
-Or use RAG over your help docs and past tickets.
+Or use RAG over your help docs.
 RAG is often enough; fine-tune if you need very specific formatting or style at scale.

 Code assistant — Fine-tune on your codebase for style and conventions.
 Or use a general model with good context and RAG over your docs.
-Many teams get by with prompts + context.
+Many teams get by with prompts and context.

 Content generation — Fine-tune on your best-performing content for brand voice.
 Or use detailed prompts and a style guide.
 Prompts plus examples often suffice.